marevalo10/hackfiles/BoF_Fuzzing/README.md

+This page contains 2 examples.
+One for Windows and other for Linux

 **BUFFER OVERFLOW IN WINDOWS**

 The goal of this text is to explain how to complete a buffer overflow (BoF) attack by building a PoC in python and using it to figure out the final BoF that let us exploit the vulnerable application.